 - Shared organisational intelligence - Central store of all communications and log of supplier meetings.
 This can be vital for continuity when contract management staff change

-- Full audit trail - An easily-accessible record showing all changes by each employee.
+- Full audit trail - An easily-accessible record, as seen below, showing all changes by each employee.
 No more working on the wrong file versions with inaccurate data

 As we laid out in our previous explainer article on what contract management is, contracts themselves are vital because the future success of your business is written into the contracts that are signed on its behalf.